petershin/liferay-learn/docs/courses/latest/en/commerce-architect/building-the-b2c-storefront/creating-the-shop-page.md

 1. Choose the `catalog-hero.jpg` image from Documents and Media.

-1. Drag and drop a Heading fragment inside the container, followed by a Paragraph fragment below it.
+1. Drag and drop a *Heading* fragment inside the container, followed by a *Paragraph* fragment below it.

-1. Click the Heading fragment and set its content to :  `Styles to fit your look,or start a new one.`
+1. Click the *Heading* fragment and set its content to `Styles to fit your look,or start a new one.`

 1. From the right sidebar menu, click *Styles*.